Fig77/Ruby-on-Rails-Article-web/README.md

     Small article creation integration test was also written in unit-test
 ```

+### Bugs you may find !

+Anything weird happening somewhere that you wish to report it, please do while stating
+how to replicate this bug, what did you tried to do and what message (if any) did appear.
+Thank you ! :green_heart: :green_heart:

 ### Known issue

 Updated rails 6.0 version brought a warning showing during test which could not be fixed properly yet, regarding some autoloading feature not being remove either init configurations or inside app.